-- Revenue from charging sessions; - Revenue from the sale of charging equipment to customers; - Revenue from installation services; and - Revenue from the operation and maintenance of charging equipment owned by customers.
+- · Revenue from charging sessions; - · Revenue from the sale of charging equipment to customers; - · Revenue from installation services; and - Revenue from the operation and maintenance of charging equipment owned by customers.

 Charging sessions: Charging revenue, which includes electricity price and a service fee, is recognized at a point in time, at the moment of charging, when the control of electricity is transferred to the customer.
-Allego is acting as a principal in charging transactions as it has primary responsibility for these services and discretion in establishing the price of electricity.
+Allego is acting as a principal in charging transactions for charging equipment that is owned by Allego as it has primary responsibility for these services and discretion in establishing the price of electricity.
 Allego is considered an agent in charging transactions for charging equipment owned by third-parties as Allego does not have control over electricity.
+Allego has to reimburse the electricity costs to EV drivers because the charging services to homeowners and company locations are administrative in nature.

-Sale of charging equipment: Allego has determined that the sale and installation of the equipment constitutes two distinct performance obligations since the integration of both performance obligations is limited, the installation is relatively straight forward, and these installation services can be provided by other suppliers as well.
+Sale of charging equipment.
+Allego has determined that the sale and installation of the equipment constitutes two distinct performance obligations since the integration of both performance obligations is limited, the installation is relatively straight forward, and these installation services can be provided by other suppliers as well.
 These separate performance obligations are both sold on a stand-alone basis and are distinct within the context of the contract.
 When the contract includes multiple performance obligations, the transaction price is allocated to each performance obligation based on the stand-alone selling prices.
 Where such stand-alone selling prices are not directly observable, these are estimated based on expected cost-plus margin.
 Revenue from the sale of charging equipment is recognized at a point in time when control of the charging equipment is transferred to the customer.
-This is the moment when the customer has the legal title and the physical possession of the charging equipment once the delivery on premise takes place.
+Depending on the terms and conditions of the contract, this can be: